OctopusDeploy/docs/CONTRIBUTING.md

     [Goto My Heading](#My-Heading)
     [Goto a different page](/docs/getting-started.md#My-Heading)

-If you create anchors in the markdown, do not use special characters in the anchor text as they will cause the link to be truncated.
+You do not need to create anchors in the markdown, they will be generated automatically, but if you add them manually, do not use special characters in the anchor text as they will cause the link to be truncated.

 ### Code Samples

 Use GitHub-style fenced code blocks.
-Example:
+For example:

     ​```powershell
     Write-Host "Hello"
     ​```

-If your example uses multiple languages or files, you can combine them together and add tab headings - they will be rendered as tabs:
+If your example uses multiple languages or files, you can combine them together and add tab headings.
+They will be rendered as tabs:

     ​```powershell PowerShell
     Write-Host "Hello"